 Cheques for fees will normally be made out to colleges or other institutions, not to individual people.

-If you were awarded book tokens towards essential books or a dictionary you should receive these by post about a month from the closing date for applications.
+If you were awarded book tokens towards essential books you should receive these by post about a month from the closing date for applications.
+Dictionaries are sent out four times a year by Oxford University Press, so you may have to wait a bit longer for a dictionary.

-If there are any problems please quote the Ruth Hayman Trust number (RHT number) at the bottom of the slip in all correspondence.
+If there are any problems please quote your RHT number in all correspondence.

 What if I managed to borrow the money and have already paid the fees when I get a cheque?